abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

 - **Var** vs **const** & **let**

-  - **Var** is function-scoped (not block-scoped) this means that if you used it in a block-scope it will also be available outside of this block-scope, **means you can't use it outside the function-scope**
+  - **Var** is function-scoped (not block-scoped) this means that if you used it in a block-scope it will also be available outside of this block-scope, **means you can't use the function-level variables outside the function-scope**

     ```js
     function f() {